endo5501/LaboMachineTable/memory-bank/progress.md

      - Made client-server connection configurable through environment variables
      - Implemented setupProxy.js to dynamically set API URL based on environment
      - Added client/.env.development and client/.env.production for environment-specific settings
+     - Updated server.js to use port 5001 as the default fallback port (instead of 5000) to avoid conflicts with AirPlay even when .env file is not present

 2. **Equipment Layout Visualization**
    - Issue: Performance with large numbers of equipment items